wendyverdonk93/docs/content/payments/integrations/ecommerce-platforms/lightspeed_app/_index.md

     - /integrations/ecommerce-integrations/lightspeed_app
 ---

 This technical manual is for installing and configuring our free app for integrating MultiSafepay payment solutions into your Lightspeed webshop.

-For our Lightspeed core integration, see [Lightspeed core](/payments/integrations/ecommerce-platforms/lightspeed_core).
+For our deprecated Lightspeed core integration, see [Lightspeed core](/ecommerce-platforms/lightspeed-core/).

 {{< details title="Test environment" >}}
 &nbsp;